 Gastric Sleeve Surgery or Vertical Sleeve Gastrectomy (VSG) is the process of surgically altering the size of the stomach by removing 85% of it which leaves by a sleeve-shaped stomach.

 This provides less physical holding space for food and restricts how much you can at one time resulting in weight loss.
 After gastric sleeve surgery, the body will reduce the production of Ghrelin, a hunger hormone that communicates to the brain what you need to eat and how often.

-Although, gastric sleeve surgery (as known as, vertical sleeve gastrectomy) promises significant expected weight loss, the procedure does carry potential complications.
-One of the difficulties that worry many individuals fear is the possibility of leakage from the staple line.
+Although gastric sleeve surgery (VSG) helps morbidly obese patients to lose significant expected weight loss, the procedure does carry potential complications.
+One of the complications that most patients fear is the possibility of gastric sleeve staple line leak.

 What is a Gastric Sleeve Leak?

 Leak after laparoscopic sleeve gastrectomy is typically a small seam or hole between staples in the newly formed stomach sleeve.
 The sleeve leak or fistula will usually cause digestive fluids to excrete from within the stomach into the abdominal cavity, exposed to internal organs and tissues.